Charged With DUI ?

-If you’re considering an expungement of your criminal record in California, it’s best to work with a defense attorney who has experience in this niche.
+If you’re considering an expungement of your DUI record in California, there is a good chance that you are eligible to do so.
 Before moving forward however, or suggesting this to someone you know, there are some crimes that will simply be turned down from receiving an expungement.
 These include:

 Sexual Crimes – including statutory rape or sex assault.
 Any sex crime against a minor or adult will disqualify the applicant of an expungement.
 California expungement laws under CPC 1203.4 outline that registered sex offenders will not be granted an expungement approval.